opengapps/opengapps.github.io/blog/_posts/2019-02-17-github-situation.markdown

 - we still can store the OpenGApps builds in the [Releases] section of our repos (not in the APK repos though since it's not yet clear whether they'll be removed or not);
 - the access will be restored for a week to enable us to do maintenance and to solve the problem once and for all.

-It was pretty clear that we had to act in order to solve the problem and to restore out infrastructure to continue the builds.
+It was clear that we had to act in order to solve the problem and to restore our infrastructure to continue the builds.

 We had multiple options to choose from, including, but not limited to: